-The naturally leavened Timilia bread is very flavorful and has excellent shelf life.
-The durum wheat timilia or tumminia flour is derived from the Tumminia wheat variety, a very ancient grain that was cultivated throughout Sicily because it is very drought-resistant.
-Today, however, cultivation is limited to a few areas, especially in the Trapani and Palermo regions.
-Unfortunately, it is considered an endangered grain due to the spread of industrial cultivation of limited high-yield varieties.
-This stone-milled grain variety has a high protein value of about 13 g/100 g and a low gluten index.
-It is also very famous for the black bread of Castelvetrano prepared with sourdough starter.
-The bread I propose today is made with a preferment based on 16h sourdough starter and a dough made with Timilia and Maiorca flour, another ancient grain.
-I enriched the dough with mixed seeds, which can be easily omitted.
-The consistency of this bread is soft both in the very thin crust and the interior, and it is also excellent toasted for bruschetta and various crostini.
-If you are interested in ancient grains, I recommend taking a look at the Ancient Grains section where you can find the Monococco bread with sourdough, the focaccia with Russello flour, but also sweet recipes.
+The naturally leavened Timilia bread is very flavorful and has an excellent storability.
+The durum wheat timilia or tumminia flour is obtained from the Tumminia wheat variety, a very ancient grain that was cultivated throughout Sicily due to its resistance to drought.
+Today, however, cultivation is limited to certain areas, especially in the Trapani and Palermo regions.
+Unfortunately, it is considered an endangered grain due to the spread of industrial cultivation of a limited number of high-yield varieties.
+This stone-ground wheat variety has a high protein value of about 13 g/100 g and a low gluten index.
+It is also famous for the Castelvetrano black bread made with sourdough.
+What I am proposing today is a bread made with a 16-hour sourdough preferment and a dough based on Timilia and Maiorca flours, both ancient grains.
+I enriched the dough with mixed seeds that can be easily omitted.
+The texture of this bread is soft, both in the very thin crust and inside, and it is also great toasted for bruschetta and various crostini.
+If you are interested in ancient grains, I recommend you take a look at the Ancient grains section where you can find the Monococco bread with sourdough, the focaccia with Russello flour, and also sweet recipes.

-If you don’t want to miss all the new recipes, follow me also on my FB page, my IG profile, and my YouTube channel.
+If you don’t want to miss all the new recipes, follow me on my FB page, on my IG profile and on my YouTube channel.

 timilia bread